p4lang/p4lang.github.io/_drafts/2019-02-26-p4runtime-v1-release.md

 We are delighted to announce the release of [P4Runtime v1.0.0][p4runtime-spec].
 Many thanks to everyone in the P4 API Working Group who contributed to the specification.
 The v1.0.0 release includes:
- * RPC service definition: Protocol buffer ("Protobuf") files which define the format of the messages used to read and write from the data plane elements, along with a set of RPCs that can be used to transmit these messages between a remote client and server.
+ * RPC service definition: [Protocol Buffers][protobuf] ("Protobuf") files which define the format of the messages used to read and write from the data plane elements, along with a set of RPCs that can be used to transmit these messages between a remote client and server.
  * A comprehensive specification document which describes the semantics of the Protobuf messages.

-# What is P4Runtime and why was it created?
+## What is P4Runtime and why was it created?

 The P4 programming language has become a popular way to specify and program the forwarding plane behavior of networking devices.
 We created the P4Runtime API as